aai-institute/lakefs-spec/docs/guides/filesystem-usage.md

 ## On staged versus committed changes

-When uploading, copying, or removing files or directories from a branch, those removal operations will result in staged changes in the repository until a commit is created.
-`lakefs-spec` does not create these commits automatically, since it separates file operations from versioning operations rigorously.
+When uploading, copying, or removing files or directories from a branch, those removal operations will result in staged changes in the repository until a commit is created. lakeFS-spec does not create these commits automatically, since it separates file operations from versioning operations rigorously.
 If you want to conduct versioning operations, like creating commits, between file transfers, the best way to do so is by using [filesystem transactions](transactions.md).

 ## How to use lakeFS file system APIs